Barcelona Cruise Port Guide, Things to Do, Shore Excursions

 National Art Museum of Catalonia and the Magic Fountain of Montjuïc below

-National Art Museum of Catalonia and the Magic Fountain of Montjuïc.
+National Art Museum of Catalonia and the Magic Fountain of Montjuïc

 10. Barceloneta Beach

-Playa de la Barceloneta, or Barceloneta Beach, is a long, busy public beach equipped with facilities such as chair and umbrella rentals, showers, water sports, wi-fi spots, cafes restaurants, bars, and much more.
 It is a bustling, urban area packed with both locals and tourists, offering beautiful views of the harbor and the lively surrounding area.
 It is a perfect way to spend a couple of hours if you want to soak up some Mediterranean sun.

 Barceloneta Beach